GallagherSecurity/cc-rest-docs/training/README.md

 certificate, but if you used one of the Windows utilities to create a certificate and put it in the certificate store, you will not have the private key on disk.
 You will need to extract it.

 1. Run mmc.
 Certificates -> Current User -> Personal -> Certificates
 2. Right-click your certificate -> All tasks -> Export...
    Select the option to export the private key.
 Give it a password, otherwise openssl cannot decrypt it.
    It does not matter what you do with the other certificates, so leave the defaults set.
    Export it to a `.pfx` file on disk.

    That PFX is partly secure because you put a password on it, but I expect that password was very short so, again, be careful what you do with that file.

 3. For old versions of Postman, you may have to convert that PFX into a file it understands.
 The current version of Postman does not need this

    <pre>openssl pkcs12 -in restexported.pfx –out rest.pem <b>–nodes</b></pre>

 It will ask you for the password you picked for the export.
 It will put the certificate and the private key in the PEM file, unencrypted (because of `-nodes`).
 It is plain text:  you can look at it in Notepad.

-### An easy (but not so secure) way to discover your client certificate’s thumbprint
+### An easy (but not so secure) way to discover your client certificate's thumbprint

 Create a client certificate using one of the methods above and use it in an API call.
-The server should raise an alarm, complaining that ‘a REST connection was attempted with an invalid client certificate’.
+The server should raise an alarm, complaining that 'a REST connection was attempted with an invalid client certificate'.
 The rest of that message will tell you which REST Client Item you need to put the thumbprint on, and the details string will contain the thumbprint itself.

-If the thumbprint is ‘(null)’, your client is not sending a certificate at all.
+If the thumbprint is '(null)', your client is not sending a certificate at all.

 Otherwise, copy the thumbprint straight out of there and paste it into the item.
 The next time you try your call the server should not complain about the certificate.